Planning & Funding Your Farm Business

 2. If you’re ready for a full business plan, choose a template and download it to your computer.
 You can type directly into it or copy and paste responses from your pre-business plan worksheets.
 If you need inspiration, check out the sample business plans.

 The worksheets on this site will not cover all the necessary areas of a business plan – if you’ve never done it before, writing a full plan may require some additional assistance.
 Visit the Who Can Help section of this site, as well as the Other Local Contacts to find organizations that may be able to give you one-on-one help in writing your plan.

 There are some grants available for farmers, but they require a lot of work, often have delayed payments or require up-front investment, and are not a reliable source of income.
 But for some farmers, they can help you realize critical pieces of a business plan.

 Visit the video gallery to view other videos.

-If you haven’t thought carefully about why you want to farm, what you need or want to get out of it, and how you envision your farm to be, go back to the first tutorial in the New Farmer Hub, Getting Started.
+If you haven’t thought carefully about why you want to farm, what you need or want to get out of it, and how you envision your farm to be, go back to the first tutorial in Plan Your Farm, Getting Started.
 Having your goals written is the first step to writing a plan for your entire farm, which will enable you to determine the feasibility of your ideas.
 Through the Goals, Skills and Resources tutorial you will also do a personal inventory of the skills that are useful in operating a farm business.
 The inventories will help you learn where you might need to spend energy enhancing a skill as well.
 Visit the Getting Started section now to begin working on your Goals, Skills and Resources.